influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/administration/subscription-management.md

 > on startup, resulting in unnecessary "duplicate" subscriptions.
 > You will then need to manually [drop the unnecessary subscriptions](/influxdb/latest/administration/subscription-management/#remove-subscriptions).
 >
-> To avoid this, it is recommended that you persist the `/var/lib/kapacitor` directory.
+> To avoid this, InfluxData recommends that you persist the `/var/lib/kapacitor` directory.
 > Many persistence strategies are available and which to use depends on your
 > specific architecture and containerization technology.